3D Printing For The Royal Theatre of Madrid: Tomasz Dabert’s Modern Armor

 To keep old stories fresh, theaters try to combine both classical and modern elements into their plays and stage sceneries.
 It thus only seems logical that the Royal Theatre of Madrid would search for new ways to create and enhance their costumes.
-But what would you create if you were asked to build a modern 3D printed armor for an opera?
-Especially to debut as your very first 3D print ever?
+But what would you create if you were asked to build a set of modern 3D-printed armor for an opera?
+Especially as your very first 3D print ever?

-In his everyday life, Tomasz works on 3D models for architecture projects, product designs and animation work and wants to broaden his portfolio even further to game designing.
+In his everyday life, Tomasz works on 3D models for architecture projects, product designs, and animation work and wants to broaden his portfolio even further to game design.
 His 3D models caught the attention of fashion and costume designer Wojciech Dziedzic, who envisioned one of his costumes for the Royal Theater of Madrid (Teatro Real de Madrid) to be 3D printed.

-- Second, Tomasz got inspired by the 3D printed dresses from Iris van Herpen.
+- Second, Tomasz was inspired by the 3D-printed dresses from Iris van Herpen.
 A much more modern reference, they showed him the extent of 3D printed costumes that were possible.

 - The third and last source that had a big impact on his work was an architectural installation by Sou Fujimoto: a minimalist semi-transparent pavilion constructed out of fine steel bars.

-After having gathered inspiration and reference images, Tomasz started working on his model.
+After gathering inspiration and reference images, Tomasz started working on his model.
 He started with hand-drawn sketches, which he then scanned and used as reference images while modeling: “I would recommend sketching to everyone.
-The models that I make are commonly based on blueprints, sketches or references provided by the client.
-In this point, it is essential to understand what the client’s exact expectations are, as it helps to avoid redundant work early on.”
+The models that I make are commonly based on blueprints, sketches, or references provided by the client.
+At this point, it is essential to understand what the client’s exact expectations are, as it helps to avoid redundant work early on.”